 Dr Nehginpao Kipgen

-The writer is Associate Professor and Executive Director of the Center for Southeast Asian Studies, Jindal School of International Affairs, O.P.
+Dr. Nehginpao Kipgen is Associate Professor, Assistant Dean, and Executive Director at the Center for Southeast Asian Studies (CSEAS), Jindal School of International Affairs, O.P.
 Jindal Global University.
-He is the author of three books on Myanmar, including ‘Democratization of Myanmar’.

 The writer is Associate Professor, Assistant Dean (International Collaboration), Executive Director, Center for Southeast Asian Studies (CSEAS), Jindal School of International Affairs, O.P.
 Jindal Global University and can be reached at [email protected]